Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Accidental bound states in the continuum

 We consider spheres of diameter $a = 50$ $\mu$m made of material with density $\rho_{\rm s} = 360$ kg/m$^3$ and speed of sound $c_{\rm s} = 600$ m/s corresponding to aerogel in the ultrasound range~\cite{Xie1998Feb}.
 The background medium has the parameters $\rho_{\rm b} = 998$ kg/m$^3$ and $c_{\rm b} = 1500$ m/s that correspond to water at room temperature.
 For now, material losses are absent.
-Note that the considered effects can be demonstrated with other materials, for example, air bubbles in water widely used in acoustics~\cite{Kafesaki2000Jun,Leroy2016Dec,Horvath2023Oct,Kyrimi2024Oct}.
-The spherical scatterers are arranged in a square biperiodic lattice with a lattice constant of $L$, which is the same in both the $x$- and $y$-directions [see Fig.~\ref{fig:sketch}(a)].
-The T-matrix of the isolated sphere, as well as the lattice response, is simulated using our open-source code \textit{acoustotreams} available as a Python package~\cite{acoustotreams}.
-For a sphere diameter of 50 $\mu$m, we consider the ultrasound frequency range, namely 1 to 20 MHz.
+Note that the considered effects can potentially be demonstrated with other high-index acoustic scatterers, for example, air bubbles in water~\cite{Kafesaki2000Jun,Leroy2016Dec,Horvath2023Oct,Kyrimi2024Oct}, or labyrinthine resonators in air~\cite{Zhang2022Apr}.
+The spherical scatterers are arranged in a square lattice with a lattice constant of $L$, which is the same in both the $x$ and $y$ directions [see Fig.~\ref{fig:sketch}(a)].
+The T-matrix of the isolated sphere, as well as the metasurface response, is simulated using our open-source code \textit{acoustotreams} (v.0.2.5) available as a Python package~\cite{acoustotreams}.
+The lattice sums $\boldsymbol{\Sigma}'$ are efficiently and accurately calculated using Ewald`s summation technique~\cite{Beutel2023Jan} numerically implemented in the subpackage \textit{treams.lattice}~\cite{Beutel2024Apr}.
+For a sphere diameter of 50 $\mu$m, we consider the ultrasound frequency range, namely, 1-20 MHz.
 This leads to a size parameter of $\omega a/c_\mathrm{b}$ ranging from 0.21 to 4.19.
 In Fig.~\ref{fig:xs}, one can see that the scatterer exhibits a resonant response that can be approximated in this spectral range by the first four multipoles, \textit{i.e.}, $\ell_{\rm max} = 3$.
 We note that we can alternate the frequency range by varying the scatterer size $a$ or the background material $c_{\rm b}$ due to the scaling character of the problem as $\omega a / c_{\rm b}$.